AgilTec/cadenero/README.md

 [![Coverage Status](https://coveralls.io/repos/AgilTec/cadenero/badge.png?branch=master)](https://coveralls.io/r/AgilTec/cadenero?branch=master)
 [![Dependency Status](https://gemnasium.com/AgilTec/cadenero.png)](https://gemnasium.com/AgilTec/cadenero)

-THIS README IS FOR THE MASTER BRANCH OF **CADENERO** AND REFLECTS THE WORK CURRENTLY EXISTING ON THE MASTER BRANCH.
-IF YOU ARE WISHING TO USE A NON-MASTER BRANCH OF **CADENERO**, PLEASE CONSULT THAT BRANCH'S README AND NOT THIS ONE.
+THIS README IS FOR THE RAILS 4 BRANCH OF **CADENERO** AND REFLECTS THE WORK CURRENTLY EXISTING ON THE RAILS 4  BRANCH.
+IF YOU ARE WISHING TO USE THE MASTER BRANCH OR ANOTHER NON-MASTER BRANCH OF **CADENERO**, PLEASE CONSULT THAT BRANCH'S README AND NOT THIS ONE.

 Authentication Engine for Rails.API multitenant RESTful APIs based on Warden.
 It:
 * Is Racked based